Leet-Us-Code/DSA-A-Z-Practice/README.md

    - OOPS and Exception handling
    - JDBC
    - Servlets
-   - Springboot
+   - Spring, Springboot
+   - Dependency Injection
-- Study Kubernetes, Docker, AWS
+- Study Kubernetes, Docker, AWS, Azure certification
-- Revise JS, React and familiarize both frontend and backend dev
+- Revise DBMS, JS, React and familiarize both frontend and backend dev
 - Pair programming of Youtube Projects first and then improvise on it
 - One final big project if time permits

-[@Sid - add any changes to the plan if necessary]
+[@Sid - we have too much to do and too little time :(]